 Park Ave/Russell/Highland Streets, Worcester MA

-Beautiful park with historic bridges, playground and walking trails and picnic areas.
+Beautiful park with historic bridges, playground, and picnic areas.
 Winter ice skating on the ponds.
 You will find many free summertime concerts in the park.

 Green Hill Park and Farm Zoo